madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 {% endraw %}

-To prevent JavaScript and CSS from being unnecessarily loaded by other pages, I specify in my base template that it will only be included on the store page:
+To prevent JavaScript and CSS from being unnecessarily loaded by other pages, I specify in my base layout that it will only be included on the store page:

 _base.njk:_